 In Part 1 of its OIP, the licensee stated that compliance will be attained with no known deviations to the guidelines included in JLD-ISG-2013-02, JLD-ISG-2015-01, and NEI 13-02 for each phase.
 Specifically, the OIP noted that the HCVS will be comprised of installed and portable equipment and operating guidance.
-For compliance with Phase 1 requirements of the order, the severe accident wetwell vent will be a permanently installed vent from the suppression pool to the meteorological stack.
+For compliance with Phase 1 requirements of the order, the severe accident wetwell vent will be a permanently installed vent from the suppression pool to the top of the reactor building.
 For compliance with Phase 2 requirements of the order, strategies for the use of SAWA and SAWM will include a combination of permanently installed and portable equipment to provide a means to add water to the RPV following a severe accident and guidance for controlling the water addition to the RPV for the sustained operating period.
-The OIP also notes that the current compliance schedule for Phase 2 is in the 4th Quarter of 2018 for Unit 2 and in the 4th Quarter of 2017 for Unit 3.
+The OIP states that the current compliance schedule for Phase 2 is in the first Quarter of 2018 for Unit 1 and in the first Quarter of 2019 for Unit 2.
 The OIP also noted that if deviations are identified at a later date, then the deviations will be communicated in a future 6-month update following their identification.

-Peach Bottom's implementation schedule complies with the requirements of the order, and neither Peach Bottom nor the staff has identified any deviations.
-Therefore, the staff concludes that if the schedule is implemented as described, it appears Peach Bottom will attain compliance with Phase 2 of Order EA-13-109 with no known deviations to the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 and JLD-ISG-2015-01 as an acceptable method to implement the requirements of Order EA-13-109.
+LaSalle's implementation schedule complies with the requirements of the order, and neither LaSalle nor the NRC staff has identified any deviations.
+Therefore, the staff concludes that if the schedule is implemented as described, it appears LaSalle will attain compliance with Phase 2 of Order EA-13-109 with no known deviations to the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 and JLD-ISG-2015-01 as an acceptable method to implement the requirements of Order EA-13-109.